EU SPACE Networks Programme

 Ambassadors correspond to network members who promote the EU Space Programme across different territories, thematic areas or industry verticals, and encourage the use of space data and services both within and outside the EU.
 They can promote the whole programme ("EU Space Ambassadors") or focus on one of its components (e.g. "Copernicus Ambassadors", "Galileo/EGNOS Ambassadors").

-Ambassadors are typically organisations, but in exceptional cases, individuals with the requisite expertise and experience as well as a proven track record of promoting EU Space data and services may also be appointed as Ambassadors.
+Ambassadors are typically organisations with the requisite expertise and experience as well as a proven track record of promoting EU Space data and services.

 Become an Ambassador of the Networks